Chancellor Elwood L. Robinson

-Donald Julian Reaves was elected Chancellor at Winston-Salem State University (WSSU), in February 2007, by the Board of Governors of the 16-campus University of North Carolina System, and assumed his duties as Chancellor on August 16, 2007.
+Elwood L. Robinson was elected Chancellor of Winston-Salem State University in, September of 2014, by the Board of Governors of the 17-campus University of North Carolina, and assumed his duties on January 1, 2015.

 Prior to election as Chancellor at WSSU, he had served as Provost and Vice-President of Cambridge College.
 As Cambridge College’s chief academic officer, Robinson has advised the president on matters of educational policy and the development of teaching and academic programs.
 He also has managed the school’s academic planning and program reviews and overseen its regional academic centers.
 Under his watch, the teacher education program has achieved national accreditation and the College has forged an innovative partnership with Granite State College in New Hampshire to offer online programs — the first private/state partnership of its kind in New England.
 In addition, the American Council on Education has awarded Cambridge a grant to establish an Innovation and Change Lab designed to increase the number of first-generation and nontraditional students earning college degrees.

 A native of Ivanhoe, NC, Robinson graduated magna cum laude from North Carolina Central University in 1978 with a degree in psychology and then earned a master’s degree in the field from Fisk University in Tennessee (1980).
 After completing a pre-doctoral internship at Duke University Medical Center, performing rotations in neuropsychology, psychiatric inpatient and behavioral medicine and health psychology, he earned a doctorate in clinical psychology from Pennsylvania State University (1986).
 He later completed his clinical training as a research associate at Duke University Medical Center (1990-1993).